Israel Frey: Attack on his home

-Gaza war
+Arrests during the Gaza war

 In March 2025 Frey tweeted that a Palestinian who attacks Israeli soldiers or settlers should not be considered a terrorist but a hero fighting their oppressor.
 He was subsequently detained and interrogated on suspicion of inciting terrorism.
 Upon his release, he condemned the arrest as a "witch hunt" and stated that he "distinguishes between condemnable harm to innocents and resistance to security forces."

 Five IDF soldiers, mostly from the Netzah Yehuda Battalion, were killed by IEDs in Beit Hanoun in July 2025.
 In response, Frey tweeted: "The world is a better place this morning, without five young men who partook in one of the most brutal crimes against humanity.
 Unfortunately, for the boy in Gaza now being operated on without anesthesia, the girl starving to death and the family huddling in a tent under bombardment — this is not enough."
 The tweet was criticized by many Israelis, including some peace activists.
 He was arrested the following day and charged with incitement to terrorism.
 While in prison, Frey was classified as a security prisoner, a designation typically given to Palestinian prisoners.
 After his conditional release to house arrest, he pledged to continue criticizing the Gaza war.

+Frey regularly attended the Israeli hostage deal protests in Tel Aviv and posted footage of Israeli police detaining protesters.